Power of Continuous Triangular Norms with Application to Intuitionistic Fuzzy Information Aggregation: Introduction

-More precisely, we first prove that a continuous t-norm $T$ is power stable if and only if every point in $[0, 1]$ is a power stable point, and if and only if $T=T_{\mathbf{M}}$ (minimum) or $T$ is strict, or $T$ is an ordinal sum of strict t-norms by using continuous t-norms' representation theorem (\cite{Ling1965,Ba1986}) in Section~\ref{Sec-III}.
+More precisely, we first prove that a continuous t-norm $T$ is power stable if and only if every point in $[0, 1]$ is a power stable point, and if and only if $T=T_{\mathbf{M}}$ (minimum) or $T$ is strict, or $T$ is an ordinal sum of strict t-norms by using continuous t-norms' representation theorem (\cite{Ba1986,Ling1965}) in Section~\ref{Sec-III}.
 Then, we introduce four basic operational laws for IFSs using continuous t-norms and reveal a few operational properties of these four operations in Section~\ref{Sec-IV}.
-Moreover, we introduce the IF weighted average (geometric) operators in Section~\ref{Sec-V}, which generalize the main results reported in~\cite{XY2006,Xu2007,XXZ2012,WL2012}.
-In Section~\ref{Sec-VI}, we combine average and geometric operators to propose the IF mean weighted average and geometric operator (IFMWAG), which can overcome the disadvantage of indiscernibility on the boundaries of some classical IF aggregation operators studied in~\cite{XY2006,Xu2007,XY2011,XXZ2012,WL2012, LC2017,HCZLT2014,HHC2015,SCY2022,Huang2014,Xu2011,Garg2016,CC2016,ZX2017,Garg2017,Ye2017}, and prove that it is monotonous, idempotent, and bounded.
+Moreover, we introduce the IF weighted average (geometric) operators in Section~\ref{Sec-V}, which generalize the main results presented in~\cite{WL2012,XXZ2012,Xu2007,XY2006}.
+In Section~\ref{Sec-VI}, we combine the IF weighted average operator and the IF weighted geometric operator to propose the IF mean weighted average and geometric operator (IFMWAG), which can overcome the disadvantage of indiscernibility on the boundaries of some classical IF aggregation operators studied in~\cite{CC2016,FR2023,Garg2016,Garg2017,HCZLT2014,HHC2015,Huang2014,Liu2014,LC2017,SCMY2023,SCY2022,WL2012, Xu2007,Xu2011,XY2006,Ye2017,ZX2017}, and prove that it is monotonous, idempotent, and bounded.
 Meanwhile, we establish a novel MADM method under the IF framework and show a practical example and comparative analysis with other decision-making methods to illustrate the effectiveness of the developed MADM method.
-Finally, we conclude the investigation in Section~\ref{Sec-VII}.}
+Finally, we conclude the investigation in Section~\ref{Sec-VII}.